beehive-lab/TornadoVM/README.md

 TornadoVM has three backends that generate OpenCL C, NVIDIA CUDA PTX assembly, and SPIR-V binary.
-Developers can chose which backends to install and run.
+Developers can choose which backends to install and run.

 ----------------------